 How to Decide Whether to Replace or Reface Your Kitchen Cabinets

 Like other surfaces, kitchen cabinets will show the signs of frequent door opening and closing.
 Drawer fronts get scratched and dinged when you put utensils away.
 Do you need to un-ding and un-scratch those fronts or replace your kitchen cabinets altogether?

 Cabinet refacing means replacing cabinet doors, cabinet drawer fronts, and cabinet hardware.
 It can also involve resurfacing the cabinet trim.
 The cabinet framework remains the same, but refacing the kitchen cabinetry gives your kitchen a different look.

 Cabinet refacing can save you money as material and labor costs can be lower.
 Demo’ing and replacing kitchen cabinets involves a higher level of financial investment.

 Why You Should Replace Kitchen Cabinets

 Replacing kitchen cabinets fixes problems that result from aging cabinet framework.
-Refacing gives your cabinetry a new façade, but refacing will not help shelves or drawers that are sagging.
+Refacing gives your cabinetry a new façade, sure, but it won’t solve your problems with sagging shelves and problematic drawers.
 Instead of refurbishing and repairing damaged or unsightly cabinetry, replacing cabinets tosses out the old and makes room for the new.
 Additionally, custom cabinetry can be locally sourced and built to last specifically for your kitchen.